makrai/notes/belinkov19-anal-neur-lang-survey-tacl.md

     * word representations that reflect lexical and syntactic categories
 * (Harris, 1990; Niklasson and Linåker, 2000; Pollack, 1990; Frank+ 2013)
 * Elman introduced methods
-  * from visualizing network activations in time, through clustering words by hidden state activations, to projecting representations to dimensions that emerge as capturing properties like sentence number or verb valency
+  * visualizing network activations in time, through
+  * clustering words by hidden state activations, to
+  * projecting representations to dimensions that emerge as capturing properties like sentence number or verb valency

 # 2 What Linguistic Information Is Captured in Neural Networks?